therealcooperpark/hero/README.md

 3) Generates a file formatted for the connections dataset in iToL to visualize recombination highways over a phylogenetic tree of the population.

+It also includes **sidekick.py** which can be used to run fastGEAR on each individual core-gene following Roary.
+It works by:

+1) Using Roary's *clustered_proteins* file to find core genes in the pan-genome and extracting individual gene alignments from *pan_genome_sequences* directory.

+2) Uses Roary's original input gff files to rename FASTA headers in each alignment file to the original gff name rather than gene ID

+3) *optionally* runs fastGEAR on each renamed gene_alignment.
+Immediately ready for HERO

 ## INSTALLATION
 HERO has the following dependencies:
 - NCBI-blast+

+Optional Dependencies:
+- fastGEAR
+- Roary

 ### Download command:
 `git clone https://github.com/therealcooperpark/hero.git`

 ## USAGE

+### hero.py

 ```
 usage: hero.py [options] fastgear